 But don’t despair.
 There’s a lot you can do to ease joint pain—or even stop it completely.

-From lifestyle changes to medications, there are plenty of effective menopause joint pain treatments out there.
+From lifestyle changes to medications, there’s plenty of effective menopause joint pain treatments out there.

 In this article 📝

 - Does low estrogen cause joint pain?

 - How to treat menopause joint pain

 Why does menopause cause joint pain?